Wannie91/Combat-Robots-Overhaul/README.md

 Time before Attack = How long destroyer units wait after being created until they start their attack (Default: 10 Seconds)

 ## Known Issues
-The mod uses the vanilla unit group mechanics.
-Because of this, they sometimes behave very weirdly.
-I'm currently working on version 2.0 of the mod where I try to fix this behaviour.
-(Either by scripting my own group behaviour or by replacing the unit-type with spider vehicle)